bmrzycki/nullserv/README.md

 # nullserv

-## What is it?
-It's a simple null http and https server originally written using Go 1.5.
+A simple null file http and https server originally written using Go 1.5.

-The language has evolved considerably since then but I've tried to keep the code as close to this version as I can.
-This also means I haven't pulled in any third-party packages to minimize dependency issues on older embedded devices.
+Go has evolved considerably since 1.5 but I've tried to keep the code as close to this version.
+I also haven't used any third-party packages to minimize dependency build issues.
+If your platform has Go then `nullserv` will likely run on it.

 ## Why would I want it?
-Because you're running a DNS ad blocker and you want a server that understands several file extensions and returns cached, minimal files for each.
+Because you're running a DNS ad blocker and you want a server that returns minimal valid files for each based on file suffixes in the URL.

-When listening to the http port nullserv returns small, but valid, responses for several common file suffixes.
-This reduces web page layout problems.
-For mobile apps a valid file is often intepreted as a "good" ad and will effectively remove annoying ads from several mobile apps as well as traditional browsers.

-When litening to the https port, nullserv aborts the connection early in a fairly graceful manner.
-This side-steps the requirement for proxies or self-generated certificate authorities.
-It's not as elegant as http traffic responses but it doesn't require changes to the security of client browsers or OSes.
+`nullserv` reduces web page layout problems when blocking ads.
+It also fixes layout and "good" ad detection for moble apps because the responses from `nullserv` are valid images.

+The modern web as moved on since I started this project with almost all websites using encrypted https traffic for ads and trackers.
+The good news is `nullserv` also listens on https port 443 and aborts all SSL/TLS connections early.
+It claims the client's SSL certificate of authority (CA) is invalid.
+This side-steps the requirement for proxies or self-generated certificate authorities needed to run a real https server.

 ## How do I install it?
 Pull the repo, install [Google Go](https://golang.org/) and run `make`.
-Why use `make` instead of `go build`?
-I need to dynamically generate `version.go` as well as compile a small helper program written in clean ANSI C that generates Go's `[]byte{...}` array syntax similar to what `xxd -i filename` emits for C headers.
+I use `make` instead of `go build` to dynamically generate `buildinfo.go` as well as compile the helper `file2gobyte.c` which emits Go's `[]byte{...}` array syntax similar to `xxd -i filename` for C.

-If the idea of using `make` is abhorrent to you then you can just run:
+If you prefer to manually build `nullserv` run:
 ```
+$ cd /path/to/cloned/repo/nullserv
+$ cc -Wall -O3 -o file2gobyte file2gobyte.c  # OPTIONAL
-$ ./go_ver.sh
+$ sh mkbuildinfo.sh
 $ go build -o nullserv *.go
 ```

-## Lower numbered-ports
-Listening on TCP ports lower than 1024 usually requires special OS access.
-On Linux, you can either run as root or use setcap to give the created nullserv binary access to low number ports.
-It's also a good idea to use a daemon launcher like start-stop-daemon to run it.

-On my setup I perform the following actions to deploy nullserv and run it with reduced permissions.
+There's also a `Dockerfile` to build and run `nullserv` inside a Docker instance.

+The emitted `nullserv` binary is self-contained and relies on no external files (except maybe a JSON config file).
+You may run it from within the repo or copy it to somewere common like `/usr/local/bin`.

+## Running on low numbered TCP ports as non-root
+It's recommended to run daemons as a non-root user whenever possible.
+Unfortunately `nullserv` wants to bind to ports 80 (http) and 443 (https) by default.
+Most Unix operating systems forbid anyone but root to bind to these privileged ports lower than 1024.
+The [Go language also has problems](https://github.com/golang/go/issues/1435) with `Setuid/Setgid` across all threads.

+The simplest way to run `nullserv` as non-root is to temporarily disable privileged ports checking at the OS level, run `nullserv` as a daemon, and re-enable privileged port checking:

 ```
-# Build
-$ make clean && make -j

-# Copy binary and change the binary permissions
-$ sudo cp nullserv /usr/local/bin
-$ sudo chown root:nogroup /usr/local/bin/nullserv
-$ sudo chmod 750 /usr/local/bin/nullserv

-# Use Linux capabilities
-$ sudo setcap 'cap_net_bind_service=+ep' /usr/local/bin/nullserv
+# (as user root or via sudo)
+# Disable unprivileged port binding on 80 and 443 to allow nullserv
+# to run as user nobody.
+After the daemon starts re-enable on < 1024.
+# Even though this is in the net.ipv4 namespace it also allows binding

-# Launch
+# of IPv6 ports.
-$ sudo /sbin/start-stop-daemon -S -b -c nobody:nogroup -x /usr/local/bin/nullserv
+sysctl -q net.ipv4.ip_unprivileged_port_start=80

+# start-stop-daemon if found in any Debian, or openrc, based distro.
+# Other distros have comperable dameonizing tools.
+Red Hat based
+# distros can use a combination of 'nohup' and 'runner'.
+start-stop-daemon --start --background \
+    --exec "/path/to/binary/nullserv" \
+    --stdout "$LOG/nullserv.log" --stderr "$LOG/nullserv.log" \
+    --user nobody

+# re-enable low port checking
+sysctl -q net.ipv4.ip_unprivileged_port_start=1024
 ```

 ## Command line interface